 - Surgical removal

-Calcium oxalate stones do not usually dissolve so they are removed through other methods.
+Calcium oxalate stones do not usually dissolve, so they are removed through other methods.
 As for other bladder stones, the first treatment is always an attempt to dissolve the stones so that the dog can pass it via urine.
-Smaller stones can be passed without dissolution too.
-The process that helps the dog to do so is called urohydropropulsion.
+Some smaller stones can be passed without needing to be dissolved.

 How can I get my dog to drink more water?

 Sufficient water intake is mandatory to prevent and cure bladder stones.
 Dogs, in general, are not very good at keeping themselves hydrated.
 You can encourage your fur-friend to drink more water by giving regular reminders.
-Keep its water bowl clean, full, and in a place that is easily accessible.
+Keep its water bowl clean, full, and in an easily accessible place.
 You can also add flavor to the water by mixing in some chicken broth if your dog likes that.
 Ice cubes are another way to offer some hydration.
 Add salt to your dog’s meals so that it gets more thirsty than usual.
 Moreover, always praise and offer a treat when your dog drinks water so that it quickly develops a habit of doing so.

-Now that you’ve read all the product reviews, you’ll be well aware of the fact that every suggested food serves a different purpose.
+Now that you’ve read all the product reviews, you know that every suggested food serves a different purpose.
 Although all the options are great for dogs who have bladder stones, not all are suitable for your dog.

 How do you finalize which one you should buy for your pet?